lincolnep/xcode_tools/README.md

 This can also be used to install the tools.

+If no arguments are provided, the default behaviour is to download the Command Line Tools and SDK (if available) for the release of macOS the script is run on.

 ## Why not just run  `xcode-select --install` ??
 Because any opportunity to avoid pesky GUI dialog boxes is one worth taking!